newrelic/newrelic-node-apollo-server-plugin/docs/transactions.md

 ## Union Types and Inline Fragments

-For Union types which utilize Inline Fragments, the transaction name will use `< ... >` brackets to indicate the underlying type returned by the Union query if only one result is specified in the query.
+For Union types which utilize Inline Fragments, the transaction name will use `< ... >` brackets to indicate the underlying selected field for the Union query if only one result is specified in the query.

 For the following schema:
 ```